 There are various approaches to psychotherapy - including cognitive-behavioural therapy (CBT), acceptance commitment therapy (ACT), interpersonal therapy and other kinds of talk therapy.
-It provides a supportive environment that allows individuals to talk openly with someone who is objective, neutral and non judgmental
+It provides a supportive environment that allows individuals to talk openly with someone who is objective, neutral and non-judgmental.

 You and your psychologist will work together to identify and change thoughts and behavioural patterns that are keeping you from living a full and meaningful life.

-The Wellness Centre has been providing therapy offers a range of therapy options for adults, children (from age 6) and families.
+The Wellness Centre has been providing therapy and offers a range of therapy options for adults, children (from age 6) and families.
 The therapies offered are evidence-based and best practice.

 - Anxiety and related disorders